 Parking that formula for a moment, let’s think about the Moon’s size and density first.

-What assumptions, therefore, can we make about the composition of the asteroid?
+So what assumptions can we make about the composition of the asteroid?

-We know the asteroid is much smaller than the Moon (24% of the diameter, assuming the asteroid has a diameter of 826 km) and a bit smaller than Ceres (88% of the diameter).
+We know that the asteroid is much smaller than the Moon (24% of the diameter, assuming the asteroid has a diameter of 826 km) and a bit smaller than Ceres (88% of the diameter).